Lexmark T630 / T632 / T634: Complete Technical Guide

 Always verify part numbers against your machine's serial number range before ordering.
 Lexmark issued mid-production revisions on several of these assemblies, and an incorrect revision can introduce compatibility issues that are difficult to diagnose after installation.

-The T630 series maintenance kit is the primary scheduled service item for this platform.
-Lexmark recommends replacement at 300,000 pages, though in practice -- particularly in dusty or high-humidity environments -- a 200,000-page interval produces better results and fewer emergency service calls.
+The maintenance kit is the primary scheduled service item for this platform.
+Lexmark recommends replacement at 300,000 pages, but in practice -- particularly in dusty or high-humidity environments -- a 200,000-page interval produces better results and fewer emergency service calls.
+We've seen too many fusers fail early in rough environments because someone held out for the official interval.

 Standard Maintenance Kit Contents